• support@madhedgefundtrader.com

 5) Don’t Coddle Your Children

 While I was in New York working for Morgan Stanley during the 1980s, I had a lot of free time on my hands during the day because the Tokyo market didn’t open until 8:00 PM local time.
-So, the higher-ups handed me a lot of odd jobs.
+So, the higher-ups handed me a lot of odd jobs to make me look busy.
 I taught an international economics course at Princeton, where I met Game Theory Nobel Prize winner John Nash.
 I took clients from obscure places like Kansas and Arkansas (The Walls of Wal-Mart fame) to lunch at Windows of the World at the top of the old World Trade Center.

-I also was called to help out the kids of our largest clients.
-It seems becoming a billionaire takes a lot of time and there is certainly no time to raise your kids.
+I was also called in to help out the kids of our largest clients.
+It seems becoming a billionaire takes a lot of time, and there is certainly no time to raise your own kids.
 They tried to atone for this lapse by giving their kids anything they wanted when they attained adulthood.

-I ended up arranging cushy jobs, setting up meetings with politicians in Washington, scouting out Manhattan penthouse apartments, obtaining the best theater tickets, and even bailing some out of jail.
+I ended up arranging cushy jobs, setting up meetings with politicians in Washington DC, scouting out Manhattan penthouse apartments, obtaining the best theater tickets, and even bailing some out of jail.
 I drew the line at buying drugs.

 Over time, I observed that this excess coddling ruined these kids’ lives.
 They never developed careers, at best picking up expensive hobbies (like racing cars or falconry).
 They never learned financial responsibility, often investing in the failing startups of college buddies.
 Not a few died of drug overdoses.